 Welcome to the official website of the Master in Behavioral and Cognitive Neuroscience of the Universidad de Granada in Spain.
 In our Master students are instructed about basic neurocognitive and behavioral processes.
 Although the contents of our master are focused on cutting-edge research, they also provide the skills required to work outside academia in fields such as neuropsychology, neuroergonomics, advanced data analysis, neuromarketing, neuroeconomics, behavior modelling and prediction, and other applied related areas.

-The next academic course of the Master in Cognitive and Behavioral Neuroscience will begin in October 2022.
-For the first time in the last three years, all teaching and most academic activities will be face-to-face.
+The next academic course of the Master in Cognitive and Behavioral Neuroscience will begin in October 2023.
+All teaching and most academic activities will be face-to-face.

 Double degree with Padova University